FsStorm/protoshell/README.md

 It uses compact binary communications protocol and transfers tuples as union fields, mapping Protobuf supported types to Java types and vice versa.
 When a type doesn't have Protobuf representation it is mapped to byte[].

-Current version of Protoshell is built against v0.10.0 of Storm.

 #Performance
 Protoshell currently provides TBD throughput, when compared to the standard Storm JSON multilang protocol.

 #The protocol
-ProtobufStorm formalizes multilang protocol via unions:
+Protoshell captures multilang protocol as unions:
  - StormMsg for messages that could be sent from Storm
  - ShellMsg for messages that could be sent from a shell spout or a bolt